-- The program compares very positively with relevant programs offered in Cyprus and abroad.
+The program compares very positively with relevant programs offered in Cyprus and abroad.
 The intended learning objectives of the program conform to the aims and objectives of the program and they are effectively communicated to the students (e.g. through the course handout).
-Also, the structure of the program as well as the learning mechanisms are appropriate for the effective delivery of the learning objectives. - The Head of the Department responsible for the program and the administration team associated with it are experienced and committed to its delivery.
+Also, the structure of the program as well as the learning mechanisms are appropriate for the effective delivery of the learning objectives.

+- The Head of the Department responsible for the program and the administration team associated with it are experienced and committed to its delivery.
 The program is fully managed by the academics in charge and is evaluated and monitored by the Senate of the University.
 There is also a team of dedicated administrators who are involved in the student support processes (library, admissions, placement, etc.). - Internal quality assurance committees and processes are quite effective.
 The quality assurance of the program of study is ensured through active participation of the members of the academic personnel, the members of the administrative personnel and the students.
-The procedure of quality assurance of the program of study is well documented and communicated in the application material and in the presentations which took place during our visit at the CUT. - The programme is of relatively small size and guarantees a friendly and collegiate environment between students and teaching/ administrative staff.
-The students interviewed by the Committee indicated that they are quite satisfied with the quality of the program and that they have access to feedback and advice from faculty on a regular basis.
+The procedure of quality assurance of the program of study is well documented and communicated in the application material and in the presentations which took place during our visit at the CUT. - Accounting courses included in the curriculum are recognized by international/professional bodies/organizations.
+The Department's curriculum has received accreditation from global bodies of certified professional accountants, such as the ICAEW Chartered Accountant qualification (ACA) and the Association of Chartered Certified Accountants (ACCA).

+The programme is of relatively small size and guarantees a friendly and collegiate environment between students and teaching/ administrative staff.
+The students interviewed by the Committee indicated that they are quite satisfied with the quality of the program and that they have access to feedback and advice from faculty on a regular basis